Package 'slca'

 formula

 a formula specifying the latent structure.
-Detailed model specification is provided under 'Details'.
+Detailed model specifications are provided under 'Details'.

 ...